The Voice (American TV series) season 18: Knockouts

-Live Remote Shows
+Live remote shows

-This season, the number of weeks of live shows was reduced to three, consisting of the Live Playoffs, the Semifinals, and the Finale.
+This season, the number of weeks of live shows was reduced to three, consisting of the playoffs, semi-final, and the finale.

 As a result of the COVID-19 outbreak in the United States, the live shows were changed to remote shows with performances aired pre-recorded performances at the contestants' and coaches' homes.
-The Instant Save is done via The Voice Official App in the playoffs and semifinals, continuing the shift from Twitter to the Official App that took place in Season 17.
+The instant save is done via The Voice Official App in the playoffs and semi-final, continuing the shift from Twitter to the official app that took place in season 17.

-Additionally, the artists did not have available studio versions of their covers released on iTunes or Apple Music, meaning that for the first time since the introduction in season three, there were no streaming votes or bonuses awarded.
-However, the finalists did have studio versions of their original song and coach duet from the Finale released, although they did not contribute to the artists' vote tally.
+Additionally, the artists did not have studio versions of their covers released on iTunes or Apple Music, meaning that for the first time since the introduction in season 3, there were no streaming votes or bonuses awarded.
+However, the finalists did have studio versions of their original song and coach duet from the finale released, although they did not contribute to the artists' vote tally.